 Biological and legally adoptive parents may also bring a wrongful death claim for gross negligence or a wrongful act in Texas.
 Remember that a divorced parent may also file a wrongful death lawsuit.

 Sadly, Texas law does not allow siblings to bring a wrongful death suit in the state.
 The siblings are not included in a claim if they are joined by the surviving spouse, children, or deceased parents.
-Unfortunately, one of the parties must make the wrongful death claim.
+Unfortunately, one of the parties must make a wrongful death claim.

 According to state law, only the deceased’s children, spouse, and parents may get compensation in wrongful death cases.
 Grandparents, cousins, uncles, aunts, and other family members cannot bring wrongful death lawsuits as a result.
 Furthermore, a long-term partner who was not legally married to or living with the deceased as a common-law spouse is not eligible to make a claim.
 Foster parents and stepparents are also unable to file wrongful death lawsuits.
 Moreover, not officially adopted stepchildren are ineligible to bring wrongful death claims.